 In September 2020, California passed a law requiring companies to install one director by the end of 2021 from underrepresented communities, including individuals who identify as black, Hispanic, Latino, gay, lesbian, bisexual or transgender.
 Meanwhile, the Parker Review in the UK has led to similar targets for FTSE 350 companies.
 The Black Lives Matter protests and other events in wider society have also reinforced the momentum for change.

 For some months, we at BoardEx have been making changes to our data collection and capture to provide information that indicates diverse boards.
 The way we are doing this is by making smart use of our existing wealth of data and relationships.

 Our clients are seeking ways to help their own clients improve ethnic and other forms of diversity within their own organizations and report on their progress with this change.
-The BoardEx Diversity Network brings together our assets to indicate both those individuals in a minority, and those individuals who have indicated they are allies by joining organizations that seek to promote greater minority opportunity and balance.
-This intelligence will help our clients both to find talent from minority ethnic backgrounds and also to drive positive change – with a particular focus initially on the North America and the UK markets.
+The BoardEx Diversity Network brings together our assets to highlight champions, allies and advocates of specific ethnicities in leadership roles, through their association with organizations that seek to promote greater minority opportunity and balance.
+This intelligence will help our clients both to find diverse, underrepresented talent and also to drive positive change – with a particular focus initially on the North America and the UK markets.